DoD-Platform-One/bbtoc/process/Package Maintenance Tracks.md

 - What changes are required for re-submission.
 - Earliest re-submission condition or date.

-### Integrated Sponsor Policy
+### Maintained Sponsor Policy

-- Any request that enters or retains the Big Bang Integrated track must name an explicit stakeholder sponsor.
+- Any request that enters or retains the Big Bang Maintained track must name an explicit stakeholder sponsor.
+- For Big Bang Integrated packages, Big Bang is the sponsor.
-- If no sponsor is identified, the request cannot move to `accepted`.
+- If no sponsor is identified for a Big Bang Maintained package, the request cannot move to `accepted`.
-- If a sponsor withdraws after acceptance, open a follow-on BBTOC issue to determine whether the package should move to Maintained.
+- If a Big Bang Maintained sponsor withdraws after acceptance, open a follow-on BBTOC issue to determine whether the package should move to Community Maintained.

 ## Track Change Notification